nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 [Work in progress]
 ### 2.10.
 Overdue tasks
 Under the `Overdue` tab, you can see the list of overdue tasks that you have yet to clear.
 > Editing the deadline will result in the relocation of the task out of the `Overdue` tab, until it has reached its due date.
+> In addition, there will be an exclamation mark on the overdue tab to remind the user of any overdue tasks.

 [Work in progress]
 ### 2.11.
 Saving the tasks
 Upon creation of tasks, the tasks will be automatically saved in the folder where the program is held in.
 > Do not erase the saved data as it will result in a complete loss of data that cannot be recovered by the application itself.

+### 2.11.
+Track overall progress
+You are able to see how many task you completed over time, and how many tasks that fails to complete (overdue).
+It gives an general overview on how well you performed in using the task manager in becoming more effecient.
+Format: `progress NUMBER_OF_DAYS`

+> NUMBER_OF_DAYS is a interger which indicates the your progress for these past days (excluding today).
+> It will provide an analysis on the number of task that you have completed/overdue.

+Examples:
+* `progress 7`

 ## 3. FAQ